abuseofnotation/abuseofnotation.github.io/_posts/blog/2022-02-05-universal-knowledge.md

 1. We are playing - we make up explanations based on what we see, and hear without confronting these explanations with reality (we *don't* expect for things that we experience to make sense)
 2. We see that some of these theories are good and start basing some of our decisions on them (we think it *possible* for things to make sense)
-3. We accept these theories as true, thereby making them part of ourselves, we stop perceiving any pieces of knoledge that confronts to them (we insist that things should *necessarily* make sense)
+3. We accept these theories as true, thereby making them part of ourselves, we stop perceiving any pieces of knowledge that confronts to them (we insist that things should *necessarily* make sense)

 We can see that the differences between stages 2 and 3 are qualitative.
 Actually they are very similar to the differences between the categories of negation and limitation - possibility implies that something may be true some of the time, for some cases, while necessity implies that it is true for all cases.